wunderwuzzi23/blog/content/posts/2020/husky-ai-machine-learning-model-stealing.md

 This is one way to gain access to a model file, and how traditional red teamers would approach this problem.
 But let's look at some entirely different methods.

+### Extracting SSH Private Keys From Windows 10 ssh-agent

+The following [blog post](https://blog.ropnop.com/extracting-ssh-private-keys-from-windows-10-ssh-agent/) highlights another way on Windows on how to gain access to the private key material, which is stored DPAPI encrypted in the registry.

+That's it for SSH attacks for now.

-## Transfer Learning and Model Stealing
+## Transfer learning, adversarial examples, and model stealing

 The indirect approach to steal a model is less obvious if you are new to machine learning.
-Mallory can build a model offline to create adversarial examples and then try to use those adversarial examples against the production model to find bypasses.
+Mallory can build a model offline (either by maliciously querying the target model and/or transfer learning) to create adversarial examples and then try to use those adversarial examples against the target system to find bypasses.

-Researches have shown that this is possible, so let's try it with Husky AI.

-**Note about Model Stealing:** Along the same lines an adversary can steal model information by querying the external production API to get scores and labels to build a similar model themselves.
-In the case of Husky AI the system has a binary classifier.
-Stealing a model might require a lot of queries to the rate limited API endpoint.
-The idea would be to download thousands of husky and non-husky images and then send them to the prediction API to get the label (and confidence) values, and then build a similar model from scratch.
-Given the simple binary classifier for something like Husky AI this is not worth doing, its easier to build a model from scratch or use transfer learning - that also avoid running into the rate limiting issue as attacker.

-Let's talk a little bit more about transfer learning and creation of adversarial images.
+Researches have shown and discussed that this is possible, e.g. [Knockoff Nets: Stealing Functionality of Black-Box Models](https://arxiv.org/abs/1812.02766) and [Explaining and Harnessing Adversarial Examples](https://arxiv.org/abs/1412.6572) (Fast Gradient Sign Method paper) from Ian Goodfellow also mentions that attacks can be transfered at times.

+**Unfortunately, I haven't succesfully done this yet against Husky AI.**

+Even though I created adversarial examples that succesfully misclassify images as huskies against ResNet50/MobileNet/ImageNet - those images do not yet fool Husky AI...
+I still need to research this more and will write a post when I have more information.

+For now I moved on and focus on learning about **GANs (Generative adversarial networks)** with the goal to actually create realistic looking huskies instead - with some amazing results already!

 ## Conclusion

-That's it for gaining access to a model.
-This, in combination with backdooring attacks and creation of adversarial examples we can see how individual attacks can be fit nicely together aiding an adversary to trick a AI system.
+That's it for now on gaining access to a model.

+Hope this was interesting, I try to mix content from both traditional red teaming side and machine learning - so the content is hopefully useful and interesting.

 ### Appendix